 Values indicate monthly percent of an LME area affected by heatwave

-Description of Time Series: This time series shows the monthly heatwave spatial coverage for the Gulf of Mexico Region.
-During the last five years there has been no significant trend and the five-year average is higher than the 90th percentile of all observed data in the time series.
+This time series shows the monthly heatwave spatial coverage for the Gulf of Mexico Region.
+During the last five years there has been no trend and the five-year average is between the 10th and 90th percentiles of all observed data in the time series.

 Indicator Source Information: